A characterization of Kazhdan-Lusztig right cells containing smooth elements: Smooth KL right cells

-$(4)$.
+\item[ii)] Now we assume that $a<d$.
+By using the Knuth relation, we can change $\pi_P$ into If $a_{n-k}>d$, then $(a_{n-k},a,d,2)$ will be the pattern $4231$.
+So we assume $a_{n-k}<d$, then { for some $l>3$.
+Note that this $\pi_P$ corresponds to a special case of the third tableau in case $(3)$, i.e., $i=2$.} First we claim that there is no pattern like $3412$.
+Observing $\pi_P$, we find that the longest increasing subsequence is $(1,2,l,\dots,n)$.
+But if we have the pattern $3412$, we find that $``1",``2"$ must be $1,2$ and $``4"$ must be taken from $[l,n]$.
+But when the pattern exists, the length of the longest increasing subsequence of the permutation $\pi_P$ is less than $n-l+3$, which is a contraction.
+As for the pattern $4231$, we can easily find a contradiction in the relative position between $``2"$ and $``3"$. \end{enumerate} \end{enumerate}

+$(\textbf{Step D})$.
 Now we consider Young tableaux with multiple rows and columns whose lengths are larger than one.
-We find that if the given Young tableau $P$ has more than three rows whose lengths are larger than one, the pattern $4231$ will appear.
-And if the length of the second row is larger than $2$, pattern $3412$ will also appear.
-Also the first element of the second row, denoted it by $b$, must be $2$.
+We find that if the given Young tableau $P$ has more than three rows whose lengths are larger than one, the pattern $4231$ will appear {in $\pi_P$}.
+And if the length of the second row is larger than $2$, the pattern $3412$ will also appear {in $\pi_P$}. {Now it will be assumed that the second row has length 2 and each row below the second row (if there is any) has length 1.} The first element of the second row, denoted it by $b$, must be $2$.
 Otherwise, we will find $b,c,1,a $ will satisfy the pattern $3412$.
-So the Young tableau corresponding to $\pi_P$ and avoiding the pattern $3412$ and $4231$ must be like:
+Thus, the Young tableau corresponding to $\pi_P$ and avoiding the pattern $3412$ and $4231$ must be like:

 If there exists some element larger than $c$ in the first column, $\pi_P$ will have the pattern $4231$.
-So we can assume the elements in the first colunm are samller than $c$.
+So we can assume the elements in the first column are smaller than $c$. {Moreover, if there is an entry larger than $a$ in the first column, then the pattern $3412$ appears in $\pi_P$.
+As a result, we can assume the entries of the first column are $1, 2, \dots, a-1$}. \begin{enumerate}[leftmargin=18pt] \item[1)]If $P$ has only two rows, the corresponding tableau will be like: